steviec12/Interntrack/README.md

 # InternTrack 🚀

 **InternTrack** is a modern, full-stack application designed to streamline and demystify the internship and full-time job search process.
 Built with a robust tech stack, it provides students with an intuitive Kanban board and an insightful analytics dashboard to manage applications from the first send to the final offer.
+Visit at: https://interntrack-iota.vercel.app.

 ---